oracle-livelabs/apex/online-book-store-app/3-enhance-home-page/enhance-home-page.md

 3. Select **Page 10: Search Books** region and enter the following into the property editor:

-    - CSS > Inline: Copy and Paste the below HTML Code:
+    - CSS > Inline: Copy and Paste the below CSS Code:

         ```
         <copy>